andrerferrer/geocoder-without-address-create/README.md

 This is a demo to show-case how to geocode with no `address` but with street, city and country as individual columns.

+This time, we will make the address be saved in the record after geocoding.

 This demo was created from [this other one](https://github.com/andrerferrer/geocoder-gem#goal).

 [You can also check my other demos](https://github.com/andrerferrer/dedemos/blob/master/README.md#ded%C3%A9mos).